GabeScott/standard-works-vault/General Conference/1971 October - What Is a Teacher.md

 My testimony is that the gospel is true and that it works.

-I gave a beggar from my store of wealth
+>I gave a beggar from my store of wealth

-Some gold.
+>Some gold.
 He spent the shining ore,

-And came again, and yet again,
+>And came again, and yet again,

-Still cold and hungry, as before.
+>Still cold and hungry, as before.

-I gave a thought, and through that thought of mine
+>I gave a thought, and through that thought of mine

-He found himself, the man, supreme, divine—
+>He found himself, the man, supreme, divine—

-Fed, clothed, and crowned with blessings manifold
+>Fed, clothed, and crowned with blessings manifold

-And now he begs no more.
+>And now he begs no more.

-(Adapted from “The True Gift,” Author Unknown)
+>

 Such is the gospel of Jesus Christ, to which I bear solemn testimony in the name of Jesus Christ.
 Amen.